PetarLambrev/Spectromatic/ReadMe.txt

 http://www.mathworks.com/matlabcentral/fileexchange/32828-spectr-o-matic

 Release notes

 v.
+2.4

+New methods

+- table converts the spectra array to a MATLAB table.

+v.
 2.3

 New methods
 - ploterror plots spectra with errors as shaded areas
 - fwhm, to calculate full width at half maximum